divyanshuverma1/aws-eks-workshop-backup/README.md

 The purpose of this simple workshop is to provide guide as a starting of your Kubernates Journey on top of AWS.
 After setting up your EKS Cluster, we will deploy a microservices application.

-# 1. Create Cluster VPC using CloudFormation Template
+## 1. Create Cluster VPC using CloudFormation Template

 To create your cluster VPC:

    - Open the AWS CloudFormation console at https://console.aws.amazon.com/cloudformation.

    - From the navigation bar, select a Region that supports Amazon EKS.

    - Choose Create stack.

    - For Choose a template, select Specify an Amazon S3 template URL.

    - Paste the following URL into the text area and choose Next:

   ```
   https://amazon-eks.s3-us-west-2.amazonaws.com/cloudformation/2019-02-11/amazon-eks-vpc-sample.yaml
   ```

+   - On the Specify Details page, fill out the parameters accordingly, and then choose Next.

+        Stack name: Choose a stack name for your AWS CloudFormation stack.
+For example, you can call it eks-vpc.

+        VpcBlock: Choose a CIDR range for your VPC.
+You can keep the default value.

+        Subnet01Block: Choose a CIDR range for subnet 1.
+You can keep the default value.

+        Subnet02Block: Choose a CIDR range for subnet 2.
+You can keep the default value.

+        Subnet03Block: Choose a CIDR range for subnet 3.
+You can keep the default value.

+   - (Optional) On the Options page, tag your stack resources.
+Choose Next.

+   - On the Review page, choose Create.

+   - When your stack is created, select it in the console and choose Outputs.

+   - Record the SecurityGroups value for the security group that was created.
+You need this when you create your EKS cluster; this security group is applied to the cross-account elastic network interfaces that are created in your subnets that allow the Amazon EKS control plane to communicate with your worker nodes.

+   - Record the VpcId for the VPC that was created.
+You need this when you launch your worker node group template.

+   - Record the SubnetIds for the subnets that were created.
+You need this when you create your EKS cluster; these are the subnets that your worker nodes are launched into.

 #### 3. Go to EKS Console and Create EKS Cluster

 Next step onwards is to prepare a client machine to install kubectl and manage your EKS Cluster/WorkerNodes,